Kraymer/mokapot/README.md

 _interactive filtering_ concept.

 I love `percol` but thought it was lacking from a practical standpoint, forcing me to manipulate `xargs` and `awk` to pipe it with others commands.

-Others options would be to use aliases and bash functions but I prefer having a single script for maintainability.
+An alternative would be to use aliases and bash functions but I prefer having a single script for maintainability.

 # Usage